noblenikkijo/-GVSU-CIS350-TheAwesomeHackers/docs/software_requirements_specification.md

 2. Phishing Attack

 3. HTML
-    1. The program shall utilize HTML.
-    2. The program shall utilize CSS for design.
-    3. Only developers shall have the right to view user video and audio recorded by the program.
+    1. Only developers shall have the right to view user video and audio recorded by the program.

 4. General Program
     1. The program shall utilize the java language